Unfading Treasures of the Vatican

 The Last Judgment

-Although a part of the Sistine Chapel in Vatican City, The Last Judgment deserves special recognition.
-This fresco occupies the whole wall behind an altar in the Chapel and depicts the final judgment of all humanity.
+Although a part of the Sistine Chapel, The Last Judgment deserves special recognition.
+This fresco occupies the entire wall behind an altar in the Chapel and depicts the final judgment of all humanity.

 The Last Judgment in the Vatican it one of the major art works of Michelangelo.
 It took the great painter almost four years to complete the fresco, a masterpiece that includes more than 300 figures.